openstack/monasca-api/devstack/README.md

 # Monasca DevStack Plugin

-The Monasca DevStack plugin currently only works on Ubuntu 16.04 (Xenial).
+The Monasca DevStack plugin currently only works on Ubuntu 18.04 (Bionic).
 More Linux Distributions will be supported in the future.

 Running the Monasca DevStack plugin requires a machine with 10GB of RAM.